Strategy Lifecycle

 on_baralways runs before any tick callbacks for the same bar.

-on_tick — fine-grained intrabar timing
+on_tick — intrabar and live price updates

 Runs up to four times per bar, after on_bar, to simulate movement inside the bar.
 The engine walks the OHLC of each bar in this order: